 In our software products, we use a powerful script language which allows the user to do real programming.
 For example, in our advanced resonator design software you could program a loop which generates a sequence of N mirrors and corresponding air spaces, where parameters like incidence angles are automatically calculated.
 On our website, we have an example for a multipass amplifier.

 In many cases, a substantial number of data such as material parameters are required as inputs for a numerical model.
 It can be difficult to acquire all these data with a sufficient degree of reliability.
 For example, laser models often require spectroscopic data such as upper-state lifetimes and transition cross sections.
-For common laser gain media, such data can be found in the literature.
+For common laser laser gain media, such data can be found in the literature.
 When working with less common materials, however, available data may be incomplete or uncertain.
 Sometimes, additional data will have to be measured before a numerical model can be put to work.